pnlbwh/pnlpipe/README.md

 you may put the following lines in your bashrc:

-    source ~/miniconda3/bin/activate            # should intoduce '(base)' in front of each line conda activate pnlpipe3                      # should introduce '(pnlpipe)' in front of each line export FREESURFER_HOME=~/freesurfer         # you may specify another directory where FreeSurfer is installed source $FREESURFER_HOME/SetUpFreeSurfer.sh
+    source ~/miniconda3/bin/activate            # should intoduce '(base)' in front of each line conda activate pnlpipe3                     # should introduce '(pnlpipe3)' in front of each line export FREESURFER_HOME=~/freesurfer         # you may specify another directory where FreeSurfer is installed source $FREESURFER_HOME/SetUpFreeSurfer.sh
     export FSLDIR=~/fsl                         # you may specify another directory where FreeSurfer is installed